garamond13/Fast-Catmull-Rom/README.md

 # Fast Catmull-Rom

 MPV user shader.
-Fast Catmull-Rom aproximation using 5 samples by omitting corrners.
+Fast Catmull-Rom approximation using 5 samples by omitting corners.

 **FastCatmullRom_MAIN.glsl**
 Hooks main texture and scales it to ouput resolution.